Chickenpox Vaccination is available now, at Your Doctor Tring, Henlow & Wexham Clinics. Contact us to book Chickenpox or other vaccinations today.

 How much does the chickenpox vaccine cost?

-The chickenpox vaccine costs £89.99 per dose at Your Doctor clinics, and two doses are required.
+The chickenpox vaccine costs £95 per dose at Your Doctor clinics, and two doses (not less than a month apart) are required.
 Your Doctor members receive a discount on vaccinations.

 Chickenpox Vaccinations are available at all of our clinics: